intro2r/intro2r/unit3/labs.md

   d.
 Enter the following code: ` m1 <- aov(dbh ~ species, data = data_name)` where data_name is the name of your data frame.
 You just performed an ANOVA!

   e.
 Plot the model residuals as a function of the fitted values (remember `~` from the lesson).
 Does it seem like our model fit the data?

+  f.
+Make a boxplot of dbh as a function of species.
+Add relevant axis labels.

   - - -